 It wasn’t long ago when primary care physicians saw these three principles as a given to any patient relationship.
-But today, many primary care physicians feel tired, overworked and underappreciated, especially by those that matter most–their patients.
+But today, many primary care physicians feel tired, overworked and underappreciated, except by those that matter most–their patients.
 So can primary care physicians achieve the balance of a high-level of personal care and enjoy a high quality of life?
 In short, yes.

 - Is it complicated? (does not have to be)

-- What about billing?
+- What about billing? (software has improved vastly)

-- Do you miss that regular paycheck?
+- Do you miss that regular paycheck? (not in the least)